Questfall/docs/mining/Items.md

 {% hint style="info" %}
 There are full lines of elixirs that come in all 6 tiers and others that are unique to only one or a few tiers.
-For Example, some elixirs may have only permanent effects like when consumed give an extra marketplace slot. {% hint style="info" %}
+For Example, some elixirs may have only permanent effects like when consumed give an extra marketplace slot.
 {% endhint %}

 There are four categories of elixirs: